History of Blackburn Rovers F.C.: The early years

 The first match played by Blackburn Rovers took place in Church, Lancashire on 11 December 1875.

 On 28 September 1878, Blackburn Rovers became one of 23 clubs to form the Lancashire Football Association.
 On 1 November 1879 the club played in the FA Cup for the first time, beating the Tyne Association Football Club 5–1.
 Rovers were eventually put out of the competition in the third round after suffering a heavy 6–0 defeat by Nottingham Forest.

 During the 1881–82 season, the club continued to rent the facilities at Alexandra Meadows, but began to look towards a move elsewhere.
 As the leading club in the area, it was felt that Rovers needed its own ground.
 A ground was leased at Leamington Street and £500 was spent on a new grandstand capable of seating 600–700 spectators.
-Boards were placed around the pitch to help prevent a repeat of the crowd troubles with Darwen, and a large ornate entrance arch was erected bearing the name of the club and ground.
+Boards were placed around the pitch to help prevent a repeat of the crowd troubles with Darwen F.C.
+(1870), and a large ornate entrance arch was erected bearing the name of the club and ground.

 In 1882 they lost in the FA Cup final against the Old Etonians.

 Rovers won the FA Cup in 1884 with a 2–1 victory over Scottish side Queens Park (Glasgow).
 The same teams met in the final the next season, with Blackburn Rovers winning 2–0.
 Rovers won the FA Cup again in 1886, defeating West Bromwich Albion after a replay.